-After the passage comparing St Thomas and St Sebastian, T has some lines on the archbishop's charity and authority, EM I $54^{27}-56^{10}$.
+After the passage comparing St Thomas and St Sebastian, T has some lines on the archbishop's charity and authority, EM I 54-56.
 These undoubtedly depend on a text like that in Stock.
 2, Hms.
-II 316^{14-23} , where again comparison with B 180-6, 211-6, shows that Stock.
-2 must have the original order and doubtless, in the main, the original language.33
+II 31614-23, where again comparison with B 180-6, 211-6, shows that Stock.
+2 must have the original order and doubtless, in the main, the original language.

 Here, then, T is seen to have matter which, dispersed and rephrased though it often is, must depend on an older text like that in Stock.
-2.^{33a} Beneit's poem shows that some of this matter is certainly from Robert of Cricklade and that Stock.
+2.33a Beneit's poem shows that some of this matter is certainly from Robert of Cricklade and that Stock.
 2 is more original than T in its arrangement.
 We may reasonably conclude that the matter which T and Stock.
 2 have in common, but which is not in B (or any other source), is also from Robert.
 In this, as in the long passage preceding, Stock.
-2 must be counted, despite its omissions, our only close
+2 must be counted, despite its omissions, our only close of Cricklade's work was still extant in Iceland in the fourteenth century and that the author of T had recourse to it, as well as to the older translation derived from it.
+That translation may have been abridged from the start.
+This editing and amplifying of an older vernacular text by reference to the Latin original has been postulated, for example, in the case of the Jóns saga ens helga (Einar Ól.
+Sveinsson, Dating the Icelandic Sagas (1958), 109, note 1), of the Stephanus saga version in Stock.
+2 (Ole Widding, Acta Philologica Scandinavica XXI (1952), 154-5), and of versions of the Martinus saga (P. G. Foote, Early Icelandic Manuscripts in Facsimile IV (1962), 20).

-33 The last part of this passage in T, EM I 56^{6-10} , contains a reference to a fief given to Thomas, er nýir menn kalla barúniam, which, according to EM II cii-ciii, must be drawn from an unknown source.
+33 The last part of this passage in T, EM I 566-10, contains a reference to a fief given to Thomas, er nýir menn kalla barúniam, which, according to EM II cii-ciii, must be drawn from an unknown source.
 In B 592 the Earl of Leicester speaks to Thomas and says: De la barunie ke vus tenez -.
 It may thus be that this matter in T is also from Robert of Cricklade.